 - a.
-Support pupil learning

-- b.
-Monitor and report on pupil attainment and progress

-- c.
-Provide appropriate pastoral care

-- d.
-Protect the welfare of pupils and others in our school

-- e.
-Meet our legal obligations

-- f.
-Administer school admissions

-- g.
-Run our school safely and effectively

-- h.
-Assess the quality of our services.
+To support pupil learning - b.
+To monitor and report on pupil attainment and progress - c.
+To provide appropriate pastoral care - d.
+To protect the welfare of pupils and others in our school - e.
+To meet our legal obligations - f.
+To administer school admissions - g.
+To run our school safely and effectively - h.
+To assess the quality of our services - i.
+To keep children safe (food allergies, or emergency contact details) - j.
+To meet the statutory duties placed upon us for the Department for Education (DfE) data collections